Close

 • Recent passport photographs meeting biometric standards

-• Financial proof demonstrating sufficient funds
+• Financial proof demonstrating sufficient funds for your stay

-• Travel insurance covering medical expenses
+• Travel insurance covering medical expenses, mandatory for all Schengen countries

 • Supporting documents specific to your visa type